Meditating Outside | Benefits & Joys of Meditating in Nature

 The beauty of meditation

-And speaking of meditation, Maria Camara, PhD, a seasoned meditation teacher and psychologist, describes some of the powerful benefits of meditation in one of her Mind Talks on Mindworks App.
+And speaking of meditation, Maria Camara, PhD, a seasoned meditation teacher and psychologist, describes some of the powerful benefits of meditation in her Mindworks course on Working with Stress.
 She discusses how meditation can help reduce stress and improve our peace of mind, whether we choose to practice indoors or out.